 For example, Shipping & Receiving Managers oversee the department’s staff.
-Depending upon the size of the employer, this involvement could include hiring, training, performance reviewing, and mentoring.
+Depending upon the employer’s size, this involvement could include hiring, training, performance reviewing, and mentoring.

 Managers also get into financials.
 There are contract negotiations and management, cost controls, and salary negotiations.

-An S&R Manager could also be a big part to researching and selecting delivery and shipping services.
+An S&R Manager could also be a big part of researching and selecting delivery and shipping services.
 They could also work with third-party fulfillment centers — either here in the States or abroad.

 What does this mean when writing a cover letter?

-This means that you should write about those tasks that go along with shipping and receiving roles, however, don’t forget to input staff, operations, and financial management responsibilities as well.
+This means that you should write about those tasks that go along with shipping and receiving roles; however, don’t forget to input those bits about you to leverage your UVP as I mentioned above.

 What You Should Know Before Using the Below Example

-The below example gives you the proper format (intro to closing paras) combined with some nice content recommendations that can help you write faster.
+The below example DOES give you the proper format (intro to closing paras) combined with some nice content recommendations that can help you write faster.

-Example Cover Letter For Shipping & Receiving Manager
+Example Cover Letter For Shipping and Receiving Manager

 12 Century Pike, Concord, GA 30206 | (770) 214-1221 [email protected]